What is Sunk Cost Fallacy? And How it Can Affect Your Decisions?

 For example- Let’s suppose that you bought a brand new machine.
 However, after using it for three months, you realize that the machine is not actually working as you desired.
 And obviously, the return period of the machine has surpassed.
 Here, even if you sell the machine, you will get a depreciated value compared to what you originally bought.
 This cost is called the sunk cost.

 In general, people should not consider sunk costs while making their decisions as these costs are independent of any happenings in the future.
-However, humans are emotional being and unlike robots, we do not always make rational decisions.
+However, humans are emotional beings and unlike robots, we do not always make rational decisions.

 Examples of Sunk Cost Fallacy